-Hindenburg report: France’s TotalEnergies puts on hold its $50 billion deal with Adani Group
+Hindenburg report: France’s TotalEnergies puts on hold hydrogen deal with Adani Group

-The company is one of the biggest foreign investors in the Adani Group.
+The partnership was announced in June and TotalEnergies was slated to take a 25% stake in the project.

-French company TotalEnergies on Wednesday said that it has put on hold its investment in Adani Group’s $50 billion (over Rs 4.12 lakh crore) hydrogen project after allegations of financial irregularities were raised against the conglomerate by United States-based firm Hindenburg Research, Reuters reported.
+French company TotalEnergies on Wednesday said that it has put on hold its participation in the Adani Group’s $50 billion (over Rs 4.12 lakh crore) hydrogen project after allegations of financial irregularities were raised against the conglomerate by United States-based firm Hindenburg Research, Reuters reported.

-France-based TotalEnergies is one of the biggest foreign investors in the Adani Group, according to The Economic Times.
-Its partnership with Adani group’s hydrogen venture was announced in June and it was going to take a 25% stake in the project.
+The partnership with Adani Group’s hydrogen venture was announced in June and TotalEnergies was slated to take a 25% stake in the project, according to The Economic Times.
+TotalEnergies is one of the biggest foreign investors in the Adani Group.

-TotalEnergies Chief Executive Patrick Pouyanne said that the company was waiting for the result of an audit announced by Adani Group in response to the allegations.
+On Wednesday, TotalEnergies Chief Executive Officer Patrick Pouyanne said that the company was waiting for the results of an audit announced by Adani Group in response to the allegations made by Hindenburg Research.

 “The deal was announced but nothing was signed,” Pouyanne said, according to Business Today.
 “Mr [Gautam] Adani has other things to deal with now, it’s just good sense to pause things while the audit goes forward.”

-Note: Correction and clarification: This headline has been edited.
-The previous version suggested that the TotalEnergies deal with Adani was valued at $50 billion.
-The firm only has a 25% stake in the $50 billion Adani hydrogen project.